appsignal/appsignal-kubernetes/README.md

     kubectl apply -f https://raw.githubusercontent.com/appsignal/appsignal-kubernetes/main/deployment.yaml

-This will create the `appsignal` namespace and deploy the AppSignal for Kubernetes agent in that namespace.
+This will create the `appsignal` namespace and deploy AppSignal for Kubernetes in that namespace.

 ### Using Helm